pakoti/Awesome_Sysadmin/3.Security/readme.md

 </ul>

 # Event Viewer
-Event Viewer is a component of Microsoft's Windows NT operating system that lets administrators and users view the event logs on a local or remote machine.
+Event Viewer is a component of Microsoft's Windows operating system that lets administrators and users view the event logs on a local or remote machine.just type

+    eventvwr

 # Recover windows without password
 as you may know you can open accounts on any windows machine without any passwords by just a windwos bootable usb.when installation go repair this pc and open command prompt and type this command.